diagrid-labs/dapr-workflow-demos/README.md

 ### Run the HelloWorldWorkflowSample app

-1. Change to the HelloWorld directory and build the ASP.NET app:
+1. Change to the BasicWorkflowSamples directory and build the ASP.NET app:

     ```bash
-    cd HelloWorld
+    cd BasicWorkflowSamples
     dotnet build
     ```

 2. Run the app using the Dapr CLI:

     ```bash
-    dapr run --app-id hello-world --app-port 5065 --dapr-http-port 3500 dotnet run
+    dapr run --app-id basic-workflows --app-port 5065 --dapr-http-port 3500 dotnet run
     ```

     > Ensure the --app-port is the same as the port specified in the launchSettings.json file.

-3. Start the `HelloWorldWorkflow` via the Workflow HTTP API using cURL, or use the [helloworld.http](HelloWorld/helloworld.http) file if you're using VSCode with the REST client:
+3. Start the `HelloWorldWorkflow` via the Workflow HTTP API using cURL, or use the [basicworkflows.http](BasicWorkflowSamples/basicworkflows.http) file if you're using VSCode with the REST client:

    ```bash
    curl -i -X POST http://localhost:3500/v1.0-alpha1/workflows/dapr/HelloWorldWorkflow/1234a/start \